AWN101 Sensor - Mirroring DeploymentUpdated Nov 10, 2023

 Configure up to three 1G ports on your network switch as mirror ports.

-Create a 1G mirror connection.
-Using a CAT6 RJ45 Ethernet cable, connect port 1 (LAN0) on the sensor to a mirror port on your network switch.
+Create a 1G mirror connection, using a CAT6 RJ45 Ethernet cable to connect port 3 (LAN2) on the sensor to a mirror port on your network switch.

 - Port 2 (LAN1)